Bart Conner

-Barthold Wayne Conner (born March 28, 1958) is a retired American Olympic gymnast.
+Barthold Wayne Conner (born March 28, 1958) is an American retired Olympic gymnast.
 He was a member of the United States men's national artistic gymnastics team and won two gold medals at the 1984 Summer Olympics.
 He owns and operates the Bart Conner Gymnastics Academy in Norman, Oklahoma, along with his wife, Romanian Olympic gold medalist Nadia Comăneci.
 In addition, Conner is a long-time gymnastics commentator, and both Comăneci and Conner are highly involved with the Special Olympics.